Or search by topic

 How do you play?

-You'll also need a set of blank grids
+You'll also need a set of blank grids, or you could use the tablet-friendly Seeing Squares interactivity.

-Choose a different colour for you and the grown-up, and take it in turns to draw a dot on the grid.
+Choose a different colour for you and the adult, and take it in turns to draw a dot on the grid - the player who is drawing the blue dots will go first.
 The winner is the first to have four dots that can be joined by straight lines to form a square.
-Squares can be any size and can be tilted.
+Squares can be any size, anywhere and can be tilted.

 Can you work out a strategy?
 Justify why you think each move is a good one.